-This fourth workshop is intended for users and developers of Vidjil, to share experience, protocols and results, to raise questions and decide development priorities, and possibly to set up new collaborations between biologists and bioinformaticians.
-The workshop will include invited talks, hematology, immunology and bioinformatics talks from the users and developers of Vidjil, and practical hands-on sessions on participant data.
+This workshop is intended for users and developers of Vidjil, to discover the platform, share experience, to raise questions and possibly to set up new collaborations between biologists and bioinformaticians.
+Due to outbreak of Covid-19, we will organize a full workshop in Paris in 2021 with more talks.
+This 2020 special edition will allow everyone to have a introductive tutorial/training with practical hands-on sessions.
 The Vidjil Workshop takes place every 18 months.
 The previous workshops (2016, 2017, 2019) gathered at each edition between 30 and 40 scientists from 5 to 7 countries.

-For the practical sessions, the participants are invited to bring a laptop and some of their NGS data (fasta / fastq / fastq.gz files).
-The data can also be uploaded before the workshop into user accounts on app.vidjil.org before the workshop.
+There are thus two options to participate to the practical sessions, that will have the same content.
+The participants can work on their computer either remotely (Monday) or in Paris, by bringing own's laptop (Tuesday).
+You can also upload your own NGS data (fasta / fastq / fastq.gz files), into user accounts on app.vidjil.org before the workshop.
 We also provide public test data for the people who do not currently have their own NGS Rep-Seq data.

 The workshop is sponsored by the VidjilNet consortium at Inria and the GBMHM.
-There is no registration fee, but, as the capacity is limited, it is mandatory to register.
-To register, please copy, paste and fill the following lines into an email to Florian, Mathieu and Mikaël :
+There is no registration fee, but, for organization purposes, we ask you to register.
+To register, please copy, paste and fill the following lines into an email to Florian, Marc, Mathieu and Mikaël :

-The workshop will take place in Paris, in the Hôpital Saint Louis, very close to the Gare de l'Est (and Gare du Nord) train stations.
-Practical information will be later announced here.
+If a physical workshop is possible, it will take place in Paris, in the Hôpital Saint Louis, very close to the Gare de l'Est (and Gare du Nord) train stations.